Scoopit/scoopit-embed-customization/README.md

 Inserting the embed as a `flex` item may result in undefined behaviour (width may be larger than the page, responsiveness may not work properly)

 Inserting the embed in a hidden element may result in improper rendering with the responsive widget.
-To workaround this issue, you can when you display the element trigger a `resize` event programatically.
+To workaround this issue, you can trigger a `resize` event when you display the hidden element.
 eg:
 ```html
 <a onlick="showEmbed()">Show my topic</a>